sankar-raul/calculator_web/README.md

 ## Demo

-A live demo of the calculator can be found [here](https://sankar-coding.github.io/calculator/).
+A live demo of the calculator can be found here [https://sankar-coding-dfaf.onrender.com/](https://sankar-coding-dfaf.onrender.com/).

 ## Preview